-The revised mission also better reflects the Branch's longstanding goals toward prevention, diagnosis, treatment, and management of IDD to improve the quality-of-life for those with IDD and their families.
+The revised mission also better reflects the Branch's longstanding goals of prevention, diagnosis, treatment, and management of IDD with a focus on improving outcomes for persons with IDD.

 In fiscal year 2008, the Branch supported IDD research with a total budget of \$106.4 million, which represents a stable investment of approximately \$106 million during the four-year reporting period, as well as a decrease in actual or constant dollars when corrected for inflation for that same time period (Figure 1).
 Among the 236 total Branch-supported projects for fiscal year 2008, most (just less than 50 percent) were research project grants (e.g., R01, R03, R13, R15, R21, and R37 mechanisms), the "bread and butter" of National Institutes of Health (NIH) awards (see Figure 2 and Table 1).
-One-quarter of Branch funds supported Program Project grants (P30 and P50 mechanisms), and 13.5 percent of the portfolio supported Program Project grants (P01 mechanism) for multi-investigator projects.
-Three percent of the Branch's portfolio is devoted to training initiatives, including training programs (Ts), fellowships (Fs), and research career development program awards (Ks).
-Small business awards (Small Business Innovative Research awards and Small Business Technology Transfer awards), contracts, and cooperative research consortia in rare diseases and muscular dystrophy (U54s) comprise the remainder of the portfolio.
+One-quarter of Branch funds supported Research Centers grants (P30 and P50 mechanisms), and 13.5 percent of the portfolio supported Program Project grants (P01 mechanism) for multi-investigator projects.
+Another 3 percent of the Branch's portfolio was devoted to training initiatives, including training programs (Ts), fellowships (Fs), and research career development program awards (Ks).
+Small business awards (Small Business Innovative Research awards and Small Business Technology Transfer awards), contracts, and cooperative research consortia in rare diseases and muscular dystrophy (U54s) comprised the remainder of the portfolio.